horacehoff/decentra/README.md

 This project is [MIT](https://github.com/just-a-mango/decentra/blob/main/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_Thanks to [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_ for generating this README with 💖